thegworld/gtx-browser/tools/metrics/actions/README.md

 Document user actions in [actions.xml](./actions.xml).
 There is also a [Google-internal version of the file](http://go/chrome-user-actions-internal) for user actions that exist in Google-internal codebases.
-Confidential actions are added only to Chrome code, not Chromium code.
+Confidential actions are added only to Chrome code, not GTx Browser code.

 ### Add user actions and documentation in the same changelist